cuicaihao/aerial-image-segmentation/README.md

 ## Acknowledgement

 This repository is based on the original [repository](https://github.com/romanroibu/aerial-image-segmentation) by Roman Roibu.
-Improvements and Changes have been made due to the rapid development in deep learning community.
+Improvements and changes have been made due to the rapid development in deep learning community.

 ### --END--